 A .357 magnum round shot in a .38 special gun would cause a lot of damage to the gun.
 However, .38 special round can be shot in a .357 magnum pistol due to the .38 special lack of pressure generated when fired compared to the magnum round.
 Many people use the .38 special in a .357 magnum for target practice.
 In a nutshell, the .357 magnum is the upgrade to .38 special plan and simple.

 The larger .44 magnum came about two decades later, and both remain popular for self-defense applications and, to a limited extent, hunting with the .44 Magnum.
 There are carbines chambered in these types of ammunition exist, most of which mimic the lever actions of yesteryear modernized for today’s ammo.
-The .44 special is the lower powered .44 caliber that is used mainly for targeting practice.
+Many use the .44 special, the lower powered .44 caliber, for target practice.

 Due to the higher pressures involved, very few semi-automatic firearms are capable of feeding magnum rounds; an exception is the Israeli Military Industries Desert Eagle pistol, of Hollywood fame.
 Versions of the Desert Eagle exist chambered in .357 magnum, .44 magnum, and Action Arms’ proprietary .50 Action Express magnum round.